The BSU Health & Counseling phone number is 218-755-2053.

 Do I really need to provide vaccination information to BSU?

 Yes, you do.
-State law requires students born after December 31, 1956, to provide verification of immunization.
+State law requires students born after December 31, 1956, to provide verification of vaccination.
 You do have a 45-day grace period, so you can initially attend classes; after that, the information must be provided before you can register for the next semester.

-What about immunizations that are not required?
+What about vaccinations that are not required?